Ben studied Bachelor of Intercultural Studies

 Many of the disadvantaged youth who connect with Streetlight don’t engage well with institutions such as schools, employment services and even churches.
 Streetlight steps into that gap and builds bridges to form community.
 Through music, games and other activities, volunteers create a safe and welcoming space in which initial conversations lead to deeper ongoing relationships, helping young people reach their God-given potential.

-See course details for the Bachelor of Intercultural Studies
+See details for courses in the Faculty of Ministry Practice

 More of our Alumni